the1lab/1lab/src/Data/Set/Material/Automation.lagda.md

 materialises any type which is in the image of `El`{.Agda}.
-This can not be an ordinary instance because `El`{.Agda} is not definitionally injective (it does not determine the tree structure of the $V$-code), so Agda will not invert it.
-However, when `El`{.Agda} is neutral, we can *choose* to invert it in the obvious way ourselves, at a small performance penalty.
+This can not be an ordinary instance because `El`{.Agda} is not definitionally injective (it does not determine the tree structure of the $V$-code), so it can not be positively ruled out in favour of another instance.

+However, we can *choose* to install a "base instance" that will not be selected unless it is the only choice and which runs a small metaprogram to invert neutral applications of `El`{.Agda} manually.
+This comes at a small performance penalty.

 ```agda
 private